-While the desired trend for both costs is downward, challenges exist in both regions to continue toward this desired outcome.
-A comprehensive look at congestion is needed, and looking beyond typical solutions of adding capacity is a must.
+While the desired trend for both costs is downward, challenges exist in Missouri's metropolitan regions to continue toward this desired outcome.
+A comprehensive look at congestion is needed, and looking beyond typical solutions of adding capacity is needed.
 As the department adapts to shrinking revenue streams, the capacity for adding projects will be scarce.
 Using smarter technology to help guide motorists is a must.
 Still, the desired outcome is lower congestion costs and an indication that traffic is moving more efficiently.

-Jason Sims, Traffic Center Manager
+Randy Johnson, Traffic Center Manager